 I’ve never met people who were as kind to a stranger as Adi and his family.
-I was so overwhelmed by their generosity that I felt bad I could only repay them through my sincere thank you.
-I’d only met them that day but they went out of their way to make me feel like family.
-They even offered their bathroom to me if I ever felt like taking a bath.
+Overwhelmed by their generosity, I felt guilty that I could only repay them through my sincere thank you.
+Even though we just met, they went out of their way to make me feel like family.
+Also offering their bathroom if I wanted a bath.

-I was feeling sticky from my long journey so I asked if I could just wash my face.
-When I first stepped foot inside their house, I was filled with sadness.
-The inside of their house looked so humble–a mattress on the floor, an old television set, a pail and bucket to wash yourself with in the bathroom, and a dimly-lit kitchen.
-I really wished I was able to do something big for them.
+I was feeling sticky from my long journey so I asked if I could wash my face.
+When I first stepped foot inside their house, I felt my heart sink.
+I encountered a humble setting—a mattress on the floor, an old television, a pail and bucket for washing in the bathroom, and a dimly-lit kitchen.
+There were no walls.
+Everything was in one room.
+I wished I could do something big for them.

-Saying goodbye to my new friends.
-Adi took me to the train station and even gave me some fruit and a big bottle of water to bring with me on my trip.
+Soon it was time to leave.
+Adi took me to the train station and gave me some fruit and a big bottle of water to bring with me on my trip.

 I wished them the best and told them I’d come back next time to see them.

-I had a hard time sleeping inside the train that night.
-The seats were not so comfortable and every time someone passed by, my brain woke me up.
+I had a hard time sleeping on the train that night.
+The seats were not so comfortable, and every time someone passed the aisle, my brain woke up.

 When I woke up at dawn, something felt strange.
-The train had stopped.
-I looked out the window and saw some people gathering outside discussing something serious.
+The train wasn't moving.
+I looked out the window and saw people gathering outside, and discussing something serious.
 I looked for the train officer and asked her what was happening.
 She told me that there was an accident and they were not sure how long it would take to fix the problem.

-I looked at my time and realized I had to be in Surabaya without delay or else I would miss my next train to Yogyakarta.
-I panicked a little.
+I looked at the time and realized I had to be in Surabaya without delay or I'd miss my next train to Yogyakarta.
+I panicked.
 She seemed to notice this and told me I could take a bus outside but she didn’t know how long it would take to reach Surabaya.

 Decisions had to be made.
 Fast.
-Do I wait for the train or should I take matters in my own hands and take a bus?
+Should I wait for the train or take matters into my own hands and ride a bus?
 Time was running out.
-Without much thought, I decided to go with the bus.
-Only problem was that I did not know where to get a bus and how long it would take for me to reach Surabaya.
+Without much thought, I went with the latter.
+Now, the problem was that I didn't know where to get a bus and how long it would take for me to reach Surabaya.
 The lady officer seemed equally clueless.

 As I approached my seat to get my bag, a lady asked me what was going on outside.
 I told her there was an accident and I needed to go to Surabaya.

-And as if the heavens were listening to my dilemma, she told me she was from Surabaya and needed to get there early too.
-She quickly grabbed her bag and followed me out of the train.
+And as if the heavens were listening, she told me she was from Surabaya and needed to get there early too.
+She quickly grabbed her bag and followed me outside.

-She talked to someone in their own language and quickly found a van that could take us to Surabaya.
-Perfect.
+She talked to someone in their language and immediately found a van that could take us to Surabaya.
+Thank goodness.

-For the next hour and a half, I was squished at the back of the van with my huge backpack sitting on my legs.
-I swear I could no longer feel my legs at the end of that loooong ride.
-Things were going crazy.
-I’d never felt so unlucky…
+For the next hour and a half, I sat squished at the back of the van with my enormous bag sitting on top of my legs.
+I swear I could no longer feel my legs at the end of that long ride.
+Things were out of control.
+I'd never felt so unlucky...

-We had a very interesting chat in the van.
-She was working in a university in Surabaya and also did a lot of charity work.
-One of her job was to help make sure the Indonesian women who go out of the country to find jobs were treated well.
-She told me stories about women being raped by their employers.
+We had quite an interesting chat in the van.
+The woman I just met was working in a university in Surabaya and also did a lot of charity work.
+One of her responsibilities was to help make sure the Indonesian women who traveled out of the country for work were treated fairly.
+She told me stories about the harsh lives some of them lived like being raped by their employers.

-When we reached Surabaya, the road was packed with motorcycles even at dawn!
-It felt like eternity sitting in traffic.
-I looked at my phone and realized we only had a few minutes left before my train would leave.
-It was so thrilling and I swear I almost cried.
+When we reached Surabaya, the road was packed with motorcycles even that early!
+It felt like an eternity sitting in traffic.
+I looked at my phone and saw that we only had a few minutes before my train left.
+It was too thrilling, I swear, I almost cried.

-She was really nice enough to comfort me and told me she would take me to the train station since she lived just close by.
-When we got to the station, I said goodbye to her and thanked her for everything.
+She was sweet enough to comfort me and said that she would take me to the train station since she lived nearby.
+When we got there, I said goodbye to her and thanked her for everything.
 I felt eternally thankful for her kindness.
-Literally a minute after I went inside the train, it started to move.
-I would not have made it in time without her help.
+Literally a minute after I went on the train, it started to move.
+I wouldn't have made it on time without her help.

-Unlike the first train I took, this time I went with an economy train.
-The air is filled with voices and it feels more chaotic with sacks and bags sitting on the chairs.
-Indeed it was uncomfortable and stuffy even for a tiny person like myself but the locals were really nice so it made my ride unforgettable.
-Several folks were curious about why I was traveling alone and tried to help me with my questions as much as they could.
+Unlike the first train where I splurged a little on a better seat, this time I booked an economy ticket.
+The air was loud with voices.
+It was more chaotic with sacks and bags sitting on the chairs.
+Yes, as expected, it was cramped and stuffy even for a tiny person like myself, but interacting with the locals made my journey unforgettable.
+Several of them wondered why I was traveling alone and tried to help me with my questions as much as they could.

 Somewhere along the way, our train stopped in the middle of nowhere.
-I looked out the window and did not see any signs of a station so I asked the guy opposite to me why we were stopping.
+I looked out the window and saw no sign of a station.
+So I asked the guy sitting opposite to me why we were stopping.